Ahmed-Diab/shoes-shop/README.md

 This project was generated with MEAN stake

-you must have install mangodb befor run this app
+you must have install mangodb befor run this app.
 Run `npm install`

 Run `node server` or `nodemon server` if you have it in npm for a dev server.
 Navigate to `http://localhost:3000/`.